Undergraduate Application Procedures

 Appeal of Admission Decision

 Section 89030.7 of the California Education Code requires that the CSU establishes specific requirements for appeal procedures for a denial of admission.
-Each CSU campus must publish appeal procedures for applicants denied admission to the university.
-The procedure is limited to addressing campus decisions to deny an applicant admission to the university.
+Each CSU must publish appeal procedures for applicants denied admission to the university.
+The procedure is limited to addressing university decisions to deny an applicant admission to the university.

 This link will open a new tab with San Francisco State University's Undergraduate Admission Appeals form.